 source: Colgate SEC Filings

->

-> These are exactly what they sound like.
-If a company pays a $10 million insurance premium on the last day of the month that will provide coverage for the entire month, the company will record a $10 million prepaid expense to account for the insurance expense it will show in the month that it already paid for.
+These are exactly what they sound like.
+Suppose a company pays a $10 million insurance premium on the that will provide coverage for the entire month.
+In that case, the company will record a $10 million prepaid expense to account for the insurance expense it will show in the month that it already paid for.

->

-> source: Google SEC filings
+source: Google SEC filings

 We note above that Google’s Prepaid revenue share, expenses, and other assets have increased from $3,412 million in December 2014 to $37,20 million in March 2015.

 #6 – Non-trade Receivables

 Non-trade receivables are the receivables paid by employees, vendors, or other entities/persons for non-trade activities.
 Employees can owe loans or salary advances to the Company; vendors can owe the Company some prepaid deposits, tax authorities owe tax refunds, [wsm-tooltip header="Insurance Claims" description="An insurance claim refers to the demand by the policyholder to the insurance provider for compensating losses incurred due to an event covered by the policy.
 The company either validates or denies the claim based on their assessment and nature of the incurred losses." url="https://www.wallstreetmojo.com/insurance-claim/"]insurance claimsLast Day Of The Month In ExcelThe EOMONTH function can be used to find the last day of the month.
 This function's functionality is not limited to knowing the current month's last day; we may also choose to know the previous and next month's last days. by insurance companies are all examples of non-trade receivables.
 If these claims by the Company are to be matured or paid within one year, they are entered as non-trade receivables under current assets.